M66B/FairEmail/README.md

 * stores your email on their servers
 * is closed source, potentially violating your privacy

+This app is minimalistic by design, so you can concentrate on reading and writing messages.

+This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.

 ## Features

 * 100 % open source